datalad-handbook/book/docs/usecases/encrypted_annex.rst

 -----------------------------------

 On the remote server, we start by creating a DataLad dataset to track the deposition of raw data.
-Since encryption is enabled for git annex :term:`special remote`\s (thus only applies to annexed files), we stay with the default dataset configuration, which annexes all files.
+Since encryption is enabled for git-annex :term:`special remote`\s (thus only applies to annexed files), we stay with the default dataset configuration, which annexes all files.

 .. code:: bash